 Midleton

 Rare and expensive.
-Founded in 1984, they’ve created a whiskey blending annual selections of the best Whiskeys from the old Midleton Distillery, which to this day contains the largest pot still in the world.
+Founded in 1984, they’ve created a whiskey blending annual selections of the best whiskeys from the old Midleton Distillery, which to this day contains the largest pot still in the world.
 Hence why it’s called “Very Rare” by Midleton themselves.

 The Irishman